opencv/opencv/doc/tutorials/core/how_to_use_OpenCV_parallel_for_/how_to_use_OpenCV_parallel_for_.markdown

 ----

-We will use the example of drawing a Mandelbrot set to show how from a regular sequential code you can easily adapt the code to parallize the computation.
+We will use the example of drawing a Mandelbrot set to show how from a regular sequential code you can easily adapt the code to parallelize the computation.

 Theory
 -----------